PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 His stomach churned.

 The breeze stronger, the cold biting his eyes.
 And the sound of rushing.
 It was the sound of rain.
 Listening.
-Somehow the prospect of rain was exhilarating; there was no rain in the life of an heir to the throne.
+Somehow the prospect of rain was exhilarating; there was little rain in the life of an heir to the throne.
 Yet here he was, a few steps away.

 The tunnel narrowed and led round to the left.
 Following this: the smell of rain and the outside.
 The tunnel became a narrow cave and an opening overlooking fields.